'India witnessing exponential rise in no. of Covid cases; R naught value higher than 2nd wave peak' | Health

 As regards Omicron, officials said while there has been a sharp rise in the number of cases across the country, the hospitalisation rates have remained relatively low as compared to the previous waves of the pandemic.

-Bhargava informed that an Omicron-detecting RT-PCR kit has been developed in a partnership between Tata MD and the ICMR, and it has been approved by the Drugs Controller General of India (DCGI).
-It will produce the results in four hours and augment the country's genome-sequencing efforts, he said.

-The number of Covid cases is increasing exponentially and a quick home testing and rapid-antigen tests will play a major role, Bhargava added.

-Joint Secretary in the Union Health Ministry Lav Agarwal said there has been a surge in the number of Covid cases globally, adding that 25.2 lakh cases of the infection were recorded all over the world on January 4, ''the highest ever since the onset of the pandemic''.
+Joint Secretary in the Union health ministry Lav Agarwal said there has been a surge in the number of Covid cases globally, adding that 25.2 lakh cases of the infection were recorded all over the world on Tuesday, ''the highest ever since the onset of the pandemic''.

-Agarwal said six states -- Maharashtra, West Bengal, Kerala, Delhi, Karnataka, Tamil Nadu -- have over 10,000 active Covid cases each.
+Agarwal said six states -- Maharashtra, West Bengal, Kerala, Delhi, Karnataka and Tamil Nadu -- have over 10,000 active Covid cases each.

 He further stated that Maharashtra, West Bengal, Delhi, Kerala, Tamil Nadu, Karnataka, Jharkhand and Gujarat are emerging as the states of concern.